 Only You Should Answer Your 6ya Calls

-Sounds obvious, but just in case it needs to be said: you should be the only person answering your calls.
+You should be the only person answering your calls.
 If it's determined that you (as the person who interviewed with the 6ya Onboarding Team and as the person whose name is on the application) are having other people answer your 6ya calls, you will immediately be removed as an Expert.
 This also means that you should have your true name and photo on your profile and application.

 If at any part it's discovered that you were dishonest during the application process, our team will deactivate your Expert account, even if you have already started taking calls.